The Menopause Management Course for Nurse Practitioners

 Ready to feel more confident managing menopause?

-Join a growing community of clinicians building confidence in menopause management.
+Join a growing community of clinicians building confidence in midlife health.

-✔ Watch nearly 10 hours of expert-led video lessons created by NPs in collaboration with menopause specialists
+✔ Expert-led: 12 hours of video lessons with content created by NPs and leading specialists.

-✔ Reinforce learning with 100 quiz questions to build clinical reasoning and confidence
+✔ Case-focused: 150 integrated quiz questions to build clinical reasoning.

-✔ Connect with peers through a private discussion space for collaboration and support
+✔ Peer support: Private discussion space for collaboration and clinical advice.

-✔ Study anywhere using your desktop, laptop, or mobile device
+✔ Flexible: Study anywhere on your desktop, laptop, or mobile device.

 Testimonials